 3. And finally, remember to go after your dreams with passion.
 Take the time to learn the basics of what you need to do, and passionately master these skills.
 Become the best at what you do.
 Stay the course when things get bad and then passionately move on again toward your dream.

 Apply this to your life, your vocation, your work and you too can become the James Bond of your vision.
 You can use Ian Fleming’s secrets to make your own Real Magic happen.

 Real Magic is nothing more than coming up with simple, effective solutions to complicated problems, and then doing something about it!
 But Real Magic can happen only when people believe in themselves and are passionate about making a difference in their own life and the lives of others!
 Have focus!
 Be passionate about what you do!
 Create your own real magic!

-PS: I have to go know.
-I am taking my wife to see Casino Royale with Daniel Craig as 007.
-I hear it is fantastic!
+PS: I cannot wait until this Friday.
+I am taking my wife to see No Time To Die with Daniel Craig as 007.
+It’s his last outing as Mr Bond, and I hear it is fantastic!